Let's get started with a Microservice Architecture with Spring Cloud:

 5. Other consume-transform-produce Loops

-What we’ve just seen is a basic consume-transform-produce loop which reads and writes to the same Kafka cluster.
+We’ve just seen a basic consume-transform-produce loop that reads and writes to the same Kafka cluster.

 Conversely, applications that must read and write to different Kafka clusters must use the older commitSync and commitAsync API.
 Typically, applications will store consumer offsets into their external state storage to maintain transactionality.